Creating more everyday adventures

 IMPORTANT SAFETY INFORMATION

-Adequan® Canine should not be used in dogs who are hypersensitive to PSGAG or who have a known or suspected bleeding disorder.
+Adequa® Canine should not be used in dogs who are hypersensitive to polysulfated glycosaminoglycan (PSGAG) or who have a known or suspected bleeding disorder.
 It should be used with caution in dogs with renal or hepatic impairment.
 Adverse reactions in clinical studies (transient pain at injection site, transient diarrhea, and abnormal bleeding) were mild and self-limiting.
 In post approval experience, death has been reported in some cases; vomiting, anorexia, depression/lethargy and diarrhea have also been reported.
 The safe use of PSGAG in breeding, pregnant or lactating dogs has not been evaluated.
 Caution: Federal law restricts this drug to use by or on the order of a licensed veterinarian.
 For additional safety information, please see full prescribing information.

 Advancing joint care for dogs & horses